Gopinath2721/Decoding-Emotions-Through-Sentiment-Analysis-of-Social-Media-Conversations/README.md

-🚀 Decoding Emotions Through Sentiment Analysis of Social Media Conversations
+🚀 DECODING EMOTIONS THROUGH SENTIMENT ANALYSIS OF SOCIAL MEDIA CONVERSATIONS

 This project leverages Natural Language Processing (NLP) to decode emotional signals from social media conversations.
-By analyzing public posts from platforms like Twitter or Reddit, the system can identify whether the sentiment expressed is Positive, Negative, or Neutral.
+By analyzing public posts from platforms like Twitter, Reddit, or other forums, the system identifies whether the sentiment expressed is Positive, Negative, or Neutral.

-The core engine uses the VADER Sentiment Analyzer, with additional capabilities such as:
+The core engine uses the VADER Sentiment Analyzer, with added capabilities such as:

 Preprocessing unstructured text data